RESPECT - Personal Development Programme

 Delivery and Staffing

 The RESPECT Programme is delivered every day during academic tutor time.
 Students have a dedicated lessons together with three specific learning days throughout the year delivered by specialist teams of staff .
-Themed assemblies are also held throughout the year and are delivered by SLT, House Leaders, Staff and Students.
+Themed assemblies are also held throughout the year and are delivered by SLT, Heads of year , Staff and Students and visiting speakers.

 Within the RESPECT Programme students are taught-